ngottlieb/brunch-leaflet-es6-skeleton/README.md

-# Brunch + Babel/ES6
+# Brunch + LeafletJS

-This is a modern JS skeleton for [Brunch](http://brunch.io).
+This is a skeleton for building map applications with LeafletJS and [Brunch](http://brunch.io).

 ## Installation

-Clone this repo manually or use `brunch new dir -s es6`
+Clone this repo manually or use `brunch new dir -s leaflet`

 ## Getting started